 The UW Rheumatology Biorepository was established in the fall of 2015 by Dr. Miriam Shelef, one of UW’s rheumatologists and rheumatology researchers.
 It is a secure, confidential repository for clinical information and biologic samples primarily from people who have rheumatologic disease, but also from people without rheumatologic disease.
 Currently, over 700 people have agreed to participate in the biorepository and have contributed samples.
-Recruitment is ongoing.
+More people participate and contribute samples every day.

-The clinical data and biologic samples stored in the biorepository are used to better understand rheumatologic disease with the ultimate goal of developing better clinical tests and treatments to improve the health of people with rheumatic disease.
-There are many important, ongoing studies that would not be possible without this biorepository.
-Several studies have already been published (see below).
+The clinical data and biologic samples stored in the biorepository are used to better understand rheumatologic disease with the ultimate goal of developing better diagnostic tests and treatments to improve the health of people with rheumatic disease.
+There are many studies that would not be possible without this biorepository.
+Some of these studies are:

 These exciting projects and many more are the direct result of the generosity of the people who contributed samples to our biorepository, the dedication of the team of scientists who have contributed to the establishment and maintenance of the biorepository, assistance in recruitment from the physicians and staff at UW Rheumatology, Internal Medicine, Women's Health, and Geriatrics Clinics, and key financial support from the Wisconsin Partnership Program, the Doris Duke Charitable Foundation, and the University of Wisconsin.
 To make a gift to support the biorepository, please click here or contact us at 608-709-9388 or firstname.lastname@example.org.